-- Once the fibre is spread across the entire arena, water the arena thoroughly.
+- Once the fibre is spread across the entire arena, in dry weather water the arena thoroughly.
 You will notice a change in the fibre’s appearance.

 - Mix the fibre into the sand to a depth of about 10cm, using a power harrow or stone burier.
 Take care not to damage the base of the arena.

 - Roll the arena using a tandem roller, no heavier than 80 to 100ADM.